Articles on: Contracts

 Choose "Internship" as the contract type.

-Select the training type (conventional (study-related) or voluntary).
+Select the training type (academic (study-related) or voluntary).

 Enter the required details: dates, hours, remuneration, and supervisor.